Invite additional users

 }

-3. Enroll the user's device
+4. Enroll the new user's device

 {